umairghazi/dimes/docs/SECURITY.md

 **File:** `backend/src/routes/analytics.routes.ts`

-This route calls the AI provider with zero rate limiting.
+This route calls the AI provider.
+It no longer auto-fires on page load (user must click "Generate"), which reduces exposure, but it still has no rate limit.
 Apply `nlQueryRateLimiter` to it.

+Also apply to `/analytics/budget-comparison` if history-based classification isn't yet built — this route is cheap (DB only) but good practice.

 ### Priority 3 — Rate limit `/auth/refresh` (2 min)